-Santa Barbara DUI Victim Attorney
+Santa Barbara DUI Victim Attorneys

 Despite the efforts of law enforcement, Mothers Against Drunk Drivers (MADD), and a number of public awareness campaigns, drunk driving crashes still occur on our streets and highways.

 A “DUI” in California means either driving under the influence of alcohol, driving under the influence of drugs, or both.
 Any substance or combination of substances that can impair a person’s ability to drive safely to an “appreciable degree” is illegal, whether prescription or illicit, over-the-counter or an “herbal supplement” like kava.

 At NordstrandBlack PC, we hold intoxicated drivers accountable and protect the rights of families and individuals who have been harmed by their poor choices.
 Our firm offers more than 30 years of experience in complex personal injury litigation – and we have established an equally long track record of outstanding results.
 We are passionate about what we do, so let our Santa Barbara car accident attorneys fight for you now.
 Call (805) 962-2022 for a free consultation.

 - Even if the driver is charged with the crime of DUI, that doesn’t mean anything for the victim.
 If the perpetrator is convicted of a DUI, that means nothing to your bills.
 Criminal charges are separate from civil claims, and even if the guilty driver has to pay a fine, it goes to the State, not to you.
 Any personal injury lawsuit you file for compensation will be separate from the criminal act of driving under the influence (though there are consequences).
 You are also entitled to partial compensation for out-of-pocket expenses from the DA’s victim witness program.